darklaunch/darklaunch.com/blog/2017/06/19/python-ordered-query-parameters-using-urlencode.md

-Order query parameters using urlencode.
+Order query parameters using `urlencode`.

 ```python
 from collections import OrderedDict